codota/jupyter-tabnine/README.md

 In this repository, it is achieved through ching the plugin to a HTTP client and starting a server wirtten in Golang to wrap the TabNine binray and handle the clients requests.

-I solved this by change the plugin to a HTTP client and start a server written in `Golang` wrapped the TabNine binary and handle the client's requests.

 ## Install

 ### Prerequirements